rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 ## Day of the week Demand

 Next we analyse whether the electricity demand fluctuate depending on the day of the week.
-As per the heatmap, weekends tend to have lower demand.
+As per the heatmap in Figure \ref{day_heat}, weekends tend to have lower demand.
 This could be due to the fact that most offices, factories are closed during the weekend.
 Also, many people tend to spend weekends outside.
 Similar to month, day of the week seems to have an influence on the demand.
 Hence suitable to be included in the model build.

 ```{=tex}
 \begin{figure}[H]